 Projects built within the last 5 years;

-Projects that qualify as new construction or “substantial rehabilitation” (generally defined as meeting Level 3 Alterations per the 2012 International Building Code for Existing Buildings); or
+Projects that qualify as new construction or “substantial rehabilitation” (generally defined as meeting Level 3 Alterations per the 2012 International Building Code for Existing Buildings);

-Projects that will be financed with Low Income Housing Tax Credits (“tax credits”).
+Projects that will be financed with Low Income Housing Tax Credits (“tax credits”); or

+Projects where the total assisted units (e.g., RAD units and other PBV units) at the project will constitute less than 20% of the total units at the project (or a higher amount at HUD’s discretion).

 For FHA transactions, Owners should follow applicable requirements in the MAP Guide governing exemptions.

-Exemptions should be confirmed with HUD.
-There are no transactions exempt from completing the portions of the Excel Tool (existing RAD PCA or the CNA eTool) necessary for the appropriate Tool to produce the 20 Year Reserve Schedule and no transactions are exempt from completing the appropriate utility consumption tool (either the existing RAD PCA or the CNA eTool).
+HUD may exempt projects under a.iv above (projects where less than 20% of the units are assisted) from the portions of the Excel Tool (existing RAD PCA or the CNA eTool) necessary for the appropriate Tool to produce the 20 Year Reserve Schedule.

+HUD may exempt projects (e.g., projects where less than 21 units are assisted) from completing the appropriate utility consumption tool (either the existing RAD PCA or the CNA eTool) if it is determined that the project is exempt from utility consumption benchmarking under PBRA or PBV.

+No utility consumption baseline analysis is necessary for buildings being demolished or being removed from the assisted inventory.
+Utility consumption baseline requirements for new construction will apply in accordance with PBRA and PBV requirements.

+Any proposed exemptions must be confirmed with the Transaction Manager assigned to the RAD conversion.

 Utility Consumption Baseline.
-For any CNA submitted six months after publication of the CNA eTool, the Owner must submit the Statement of Energy Performance or the Statement of Energy Design and Intent (SEDI), as applicable for New Construction or Gut Rehabilitation, or Statement of Energy Performance (SEP) for other levels of rehabilitation, from the Environmental Protection Agency’s Portfolio Manager for UCB compliance.
+For any CNA submitted six months after publication of the CNA eTool, the Owner must submit the Statement of Energy Performance or the Statement of Energy Design and Intent (SEDI), as applicable for New Construction or Gut Rehabilitation, or Statement of Energy Performance (SEP) for other levels of rehabilitation, provided by the Environmental Protection Agency’s Portfolio Manager system for Utility Consumption Baseline compliance.
 Both must be prepared to the standards cited in the MAP Guide, regardless of source of financing.
+Any CNA submitted prior to this date may either submit Utility Consumption Baseline data into EPA’s Portfolio Manager or as part of the PCA described in Revision 1 of this Notice.

 Green Building and Energy Efficiency.
-For all projects retrofitted under a RAD conversion, if systems and appliances are being replaced as part of the initial repairs identified in the approved Financing Plan, at a minimum Owners shall complete replacements with Energy Star®, WaterSense® or Federal Energy Management Program (FEMP)-designated products and appliances.
+For all projects retrofitted under a RAD conversion, if systems and appliances are being replaced as part of the Work identified in the approved Financing Plan, at a minimum Owners shall complete replacements with Energy Star®, WaterSense® or Federal Energy Management Program (FEMP)-designated products and appliances.
 Additionally, Owners shall utilize the most energy- and water-efficient options that are financially feasible and that are found to be cost-effective by the CNA described above.
 The CNA will provide detailed analyses of energy-saving alternatives and other green building components, including payback and cost/saving analyses.
 Owners are strongly encouraged, for all RAD conversion projects, to scope rehabilitation and ongoing replacements and operations that utilize the components that the CNA indicates make financial sense, and other components that the CNA indicates will improve indoor air quality and/or reduce overall environmental impact where those components have little or no cost premium, consistent with the principles and best practices of the green building industry.

 Financing.
 An owner’s Financing Plan (as described in Section 2.8.4 below) must demonstrate the availability of resources adequate to address all current and ongoing capital needs identified in the CNA.